Red-Mal/Ecomm-microservices-v5.23/README.md

   ```bash
   mvn clean install
   ```
+ 4. Start the microservices in the following order:

+- Start the discovery server (Eureka Server).
+- Start the inventory service, order service, product service, and API gateway.

 ## Usage
 Once the microservices are up and running, you can start using the ecommerce system.
 Here are some examples of how to interact with the services: